INTERNATIONAL (PCT) PATENT APPLICATIONS - THE BASICS

 It is possible to file amended claims in reply to the ISR.
 It is also possible to file informal comments in reply to the WOISA.
 It is also possible to challenge the initial findings in the WOISA by filing a Demand (see below).
 If a Demand is not filed, the WOISA is later reissued without change as the IPRP/Chapter I.

 The international patent application will be published on a Thursday shortly after 18 months from the priority date.
 The published claims will form the basis for “provisional protection” in those countries which offer it.
 If possible, the ISR will be included in the publication.
-If not, it will be published separately later.
+If not, it will be published later.
 If amended claims are filed in response to the ISR, these too will be published, and they will form the basis for “provisional protection.”
-The WOISA, and any informal comments filed in reply to the WOISA, will not be published.
+The WOISA, and any informal comments filed in reply to the WOISA, will not be published, but will be made available to the public via WIPO’s online file inspection service.
 Publication can only be prevented by withdrawing the international patent application, no later than about three weeks before the expected publication date.

 PCT applications are automatically subject to examination.
 By default, the examination is performed without interaction between the applicant and the Examiner (under Chapter I).
 However, if a Demand is filed, examination is performed with interaction between the applicant and the Examiner (under Chapter II).
 For a more detailed discussion of the Chapter II Phase, please refer to our information sheet entitled Chapter II Demand.